tldr-pages/tldr/pages/common/echo.md

 `echo -e "{{Column 1\tColumn 2}}"`

-- Print success or failure message of the last executed command:
+- Print the exit status of the last executed command (Note: In Windows Command Prompt and Powershell the equivalent commands are `echo %errorlevel%` and `$LASTEXITCODE` respectively):

 `echo $?`